When Young Children Say They Want to Die

 An Embodied Guide to Safety and Connection

-As a licensed marriage and family therapist with 25 years of experience in children's mental health, I've supported countless families through the terrifying moment when their young child first says "I want to die" or "I wish I was never born."
+As a licensed marriage and family therapist and parenting therapist with 25 years of experience in children's mental health, I've supported countless families through the terrifying moment when their young child first says "I want to die" or "I wish I was dead."
 In that instant, the ground shifts beneath every parent's feet, and the most natural instincts—to panic, to fix, to reassure—can inadvertently push your child away from the connection and safety they desperately need.

 The truth is, when young children talk about death or express wishes to die, they're rarely communicating a genuine understanding of suicide.
 Instead, they're using the most powerful language they know to express emotional overwhelm that exceeds their developmental capacity to manage.
 Your response in these critical moments literally shapes their developing nervous system and determines whether they'll continue coming to you when they're struggling.

-Through my extensive work with complex childhood mental health cases, combined with specialized training in somatic experiencing, family systems theory, and trauma-informed care, I've learned that successful responses to these crisis moments require parents to regulate their own nervous systems first before attempting to help their child.
+Through my extensive work with complex childhood mental health cases as a parenting therapist, combined with specialized training in somatic experiencing, family systems theory, and trauma-informed care, I've learned that successful responses to these crisis moments require parents to regulate their own nervous systems first before attempting to help their child.
 This isn't just good advice—it's neurobiological necessity.

 Understanding Your Child's Emotional Overwhelm